Wake Forest University

-WFU's undergraduate and graduate colleges and schools include Wake Forest University School of Law, Wake Forest University School of Divinity, Wake Forest University School of Business, Wake Forest Graduate School of Arts and Sciences, and Wake Forest University School of Medicine.
-Students can participate in over 250 student clubs and organizations including fraternities and sororities, intramural sports, a student newspaper and a radio station.
-The university is classified among "R-2: Doctoral Universities – High Research Activity".
+Wake Forest's undergraduate and graduate schools include the School of Business, School of Arts and Sciences, School of Professional Studies, School of Divinity, School of Law, and School of Medicine.
+The university is affiliated with Atrium Health Wake Forest Baptist.
+There are over 250 student clubs and organizations at the university, including fraternities and sororities, intramural sports, a student newspaper and a radio station.
+Wake Forest's undergraduate admissions is considered highly selective with an admission rate of 22%.

-Wake Forest alumni include 15 Rhodes Scholars, including 13 since 1986, four Marshall Scholars, 15 Truman Scholars and 92 Fulbright recipients since 1993.
-Notable people of Wake Forest University include author Maya Angelou, mathematician Phillip Griffiths, Senators Richard Burr and Kay Hagan, former sportscaster and athlete Billy Packer, athletes Chris Paul, Tim Duncan, Muggsy Bogues, Brian Piccolo and Arnold Palmer, and CEO Charlie Ergen.
+As of 2024, eighteen Rhodes Scholars, including thirteen since 1986, five Marshall Scholars, eighteen Truman Scholars and sixty-two Fulbright recipients since 1993 have been affiliated with Wake Forest.
+Alumni of Wake Forest include nine college founders and presidents, seven U.S. governors, members of the United States Congress, five U.S. federal officials, five U.S. diplomats, a Pulitzer Prize winner, Olympic athletes and many U.S. district judges.

-Wake Forest University Athletic teams are known as the Demon Deacons and compete in 16 NCAA Division I intercollegiate sports.
-Wake Forest is also a founding member of the Atlantic Coast Conference (ACC).
+Wake Forest athletic teams are known as the Demon Deacons and compete in eighteen NCAA Division I intercollegiate sports.
+Those teams have won eleven NCAA team championships and the university is a founding member of the Atlantic Coast Conference (ACC).

 History

-During the Baptist State Convention of 1833 at Cartledge Creek Baptist Church in Rockingham, North Carolina, establishment of Wake Forest Institute was ratified.
+During the Baptist State Convention of 1833, at Cartledge Creek Baptist Church in Rockingham, North Carolina, establishment of Wake Forest Institute was ratified.
 The school was founded after the North Carolina Baptist State Convention purchased a 615 acre plantation from Calvin Jones in an area north of Raleigh (Wake County) called the "Forest of Wake".
 The new school, designed to teach both Baptist ministers and laymen, opened on February 3, 1834, as the Wake Forest Manual Labor Institute.
 Students and staff were required to spend half of each day doing manual labor on its plantation.
 Samuel Wait, a Baptist minister, was selected as the principal, later president, of the institute.